sigedu-org/website/_pages/bea/bea19.md

 - Pre-recorded Videos Due: May 1, 2024
 - Workshop: **June 20 or 21, 2024**

+## Sponsors

+### Sponsoring Opportunities

+We are extremely grateful to our sponsors for the past workshops: in the recent years, we have been supported by [Duolingo](https://duolingo.com/), [Grammarly](https://grammarly.com/), [NBME](https://nbme.org/), [iLexIR](https://ilexir.co.uk/), [Educational Testing Service](https://www.ets.org/), and [Newsela](https://newsela.com/).
+This year, we want to continue helping students to attend the workshop, including the accommodation of the student post-workshop dinner (in case the workshop runs offline) and offering student grants covering the BEA registration fees.
+We are hoping to identify sponsors who might be willing to contribute $100 (Bronze), $250 (Silver) or $500 (Gold sponsorship) to subsidize some of the workshop costs.
+Perks of sponsorship include logos on the workshop website and in the proceedings.
+If you would like to sponsor the BEA, please send us an [email](mailto:bea.nlp.workshop@gmail.com).

 ## Organizing Committee

 - [Ekaterina Kochmar](https://ekochmar.github.io/about/), MBZUAI